mrismanaziz/Reforestation/README.md

-## Why was the picture sent to prison?
-It was framed.
+## Where do young cows eat lunch?
+In the calf-ateria.